 This equipment contains high voltages.
-Isolate this equipment before removing and covers.
+Isolate this equipment before removing the screws and covers.
 To isolate this equipment, switch off the external AC electrical supply, and disconnect and remove the external supply cable.

-The AC electrical supply is considered to be the disconnect device for the equipment.
 Do not restrict access to the AC electrical supply at any time.
 The AC electrical supply cable must remain accessible for disconnection of the equipment.